gitjps/Node-RED-Backend-backup/readme.md

 ![Node-RED_Select_Manage-Palette](images/Node-RED_Install_nodes.jpg)

-To take attvantage from the VCAP variable and the easy usage of  service in IBM Cloud, you should bind the service to your Node-RED instance.
+To take advantage from the VCAP variable and the easy usage of  service in IBM Cloud, you should bind the service to your Node-RED instance.

 5. Open your **Node-RED Application** in IBM Cloud.